Maryland v. King

-In Maryland v.
-King, 569 U.S. 435 (2013), the United States Supreme Court decided that a cheek swab of an arrestee's DNA is comparable to fingerprinting and therefore, a legal police booking procedure that is reasonable under the Fourth Amendment.
+Maryland v.
+King, 569 U.S. 435 (2013), was a decision of the Supreme Court of the United States that held that a buccal swab to harvest an arrestee's DNA is comparable to fingerprinting and, therefore, a legal police booking procedure that is reasonable under the Fourth Amendment.

 The majority balanced state interests relating to detaining and charging arrestees against the affected individuals' interests in their bodily integrity and informational privacy.
-It concluded that it is constitutionally reasonable for the state to undertake the "negligible" physical intrusion of swabbing the inside of the legitimately detained arrestee's cheeks and using limited data from the DNA to determine whether the individual might be associated with a crime scene or victim.
+The majority concluded that it is constitutionally reasonable for the state to undertake the "negligible" physical intrusion of swabbing the inside of the legitimately detained arrestee's cheeks and using limited data from the DNA to determine whether the individual might be associated with a crime scene or victim.

-Background and Procedural Posture
+Background and procedural posture

+The Supreme Court denied a stay in this case in 2012.

 Alonzo Jay King Jr. was arrested for first- and second-degree assault.
-The case was heard before the Supreme Court in February 2013, and a verdict was released four months later, in June 2013.
-As according to Maryland police protocol, the Maryland DNA Collection Act, a DNA sample was taken from King at the time of the arrest and entered into Maryland's database.
-It was matched to an unsolved rape case in 2003.
+The case was heard before the Supreme Court in February 2013, and a verdict was released in June 2013.
+As according to Maryland police protocol codified in the Maryland DNA Collection Act, a DNA sample was taken from King at the time of the arrest and entered into Maryland's DNA database.
+It was matched to an unsolved rape case from 2003.

-A Maryland officer presented the evidence to a Wicomico County grand jury, which called for an indictment, procured a warrant to obtain a second buccal DNA sample that could be used as incriminating evidence for the 2003 rape case.
+A Wicomico County grand jury called for an indictment, and a warrant was obtained to obtain a second buccal DNA sample that could be used as incriminating evidence for the rape case.

-King filed a motion to suppress the DNA evidence, stating that it infringed upon his Fourth Amendment rights, which prohibit unreasonable searches and seizures, in the Circuit Court for Wicomico County.
+King filed a motion to suppress the DNA evidence, stating that it infringed upon his Fourth Amendment rights, which prohibit unreasonable searches and seizures, in the county's circuit court.
 His motion was denied, and King pleaded not guilty to the charge of rape and appealed the ruling.
-The Maryland Court of Appeals then reversed the original ruling, agreeing that the DNA sampling was a violation of the Fourth Amendment and could not be used as evidence.
+The Maryland Court of Appeals reversed the original ruling, agreeing that the DNA sampling was a violation of the Fourth Amendment and could not be used as evidence.

-The State of Maryland then appealed the ruling and called for the case to be reviewed by the Supreme Court of the United States.
-Dr. Steven D. Schwinn's article titled "Fourth Amendment," published by the American Bar Association, best gives a full detailed progression of the case.
+The state of Maryland appealed the ruling and called for the case to be reviewed by the Supreme Court of the United States.